pixelwhipped/WolfensteinInfinite/README.md

 If you own a copy of Wolfenstein 3D you can add the full game data for a richer experience:

 1. Locate your Wolfenstein 3D game files and place in `GameData\`
-2. Launch the game — the full mod will be detected automatically
+2. Launch the game — and in mods select rebuild to generate the mod data

 > The original game files are **not included** in this repository and cannot be distributed here.
 You must own a legitimate copy.